A Complete Guide To Electronics Waste Disposal

 - Instead, place them in a cool container and take them to an authorized battery disposal center.
 Inform the staff that you’re dropping off a swollen or punctured battery so they can take the necessary precautions.

 Can I Throw My Old Cell Phone in a Dumpster?

 When purchasing your new cell phone, ask the retailer if they will take back your old one.
 If that’s not an option, consider these alternatives:

-- Dumpster Rental.
-You can have a roll off dumpster delivered to your driveway for fast electronics disposal.
-This is often the easiest way to get rid of a large amount of e-waste, along with other household items.
+Renting a roll off dumpster is often the easiest way to get rid of a large amount of e-waste, along with other household items.
 Keep in mind that some cities place restrictions on e-waste disposal and may charge extra fees.
-Note that rental costs vary by location and weight restrictions apply.

 Is a dumpster rental the right e-waste disposal option for you?
-Call 844-444-DUMP to get rid of your old electronics today!
+Call 833-300-3867 to get rid of your old electronics today!